Pinault Collection: Paris: Bourse de Commerce

 In April 2016, François Pinault and the Council of Paris announced plans to convert the city's landmark building Bourse de Commerce into a contemporary art museum.
 The renovation project reportedly cost over 100 million euros.
 The museum will host around 10 exhibitions per year.
 According to François Pinault, the new museum will work in coordination with its Venetian sister museums.
 Collaborations with other Parisian art institutions are also planned.

 François Pinault entrusted Tadao Ando again for this renovation.
 He teamed up with Pierre-Antoine Gatier (architect-in-chief of the French National Heritage), as well as Lucy Niney and Thibault Marca of NeM agency, and Setec Bâtiment for the engineering of the project.
 The façades, the roof and the circular painting in the building's dome were rehabilitated.
 A 30-feet high and 100-feet in diameter concrete cylinder built beneath the central cupola serves as the main exhibition gallery, a "building within a building".
 The project covers a 32,000 square feet modular exhibition surface and a restaurant on the 3rd floor.
 The French designers Ronan & Erwan Bouroullec were entrusted with the museum's interior and exterior furnishings.
 The museum opened on 22 May 2021.

 Exhibitions

 The Palazzo Grassi and the Punta della Dogana in Venice have been Pinault Collection's main exhibition sites since 2006.
 Pinault Collection pieces have been presented outside of the Pinault's museums thanks to a blue-chip artwork loan program available to both French and international art institutions, along with offsite exhibitions in different cities.

 Other activities

 Artist-in-residence program

-At the end of 2015, the first Pinault Collection artist-in-residence program was set up in Lens, a former mining city in the North of France where the Louvre opened a local branch known as the Louvre-Lens.
-An old rectory was chosen for conversion into the main residency building.
-NeM Architectes designed and led this operation.
-Six international artists went through the program:
+The Pinault Collection artist-in-residence program was set up in 2015 in Lens, a former mining city in the North of France where the Louvre opened a local branch known as the Louvre-Lens.
+An old rectory was converted into the main residency building.
+The following artists went through the program: